25 Things You Should Know Before Buying Rental Property

 Covid-19 and the ensuing lockdowns have changed a lot about what tenants want.

-A study in 2020 from estate agents Benham and Reeves found marked changes in what tenants look for in a property.
+A study in 2020 by estate agents Benham and Reeves found marked changes in what tenants look for in a property.

 The previous rank came from 2019, and as you can see, fast broadband, outside space, and proximity to a park are vital.